shinra-electric/Swiftris/README.md

 # Swiftris
 Swiftris is a "Falling Blocks" clone written in Swift using UIKit.
 The original code was by [Bloc](https://github.com/Bloc/swiftris).
-However it was originally written in Swift 3 which modern versions of Xcode are not able to modernise.
+However it was originally written in `Swift 3` which modern versions of Xcode are not able to build.

 The fork by [hiddenviewer](https://github.com/hiddenviewer/Swiftris) was written in `Swift 4.1`.
-This version is based on that fork, and I was able to use Xcode to update it to `Swift 5`.
+This version is based on that fork, and I was able to use Xcode to migrate it to use `Xcode 15` and `Swift 5`.

 # UIKit Architecture
 - ViewController.swift